 If you put something on and it breaks all the “rules,” but you feel great in it – wear it!

-Use these recommendations as a starting point in dressing well, knowing that you’ll have to make adjustments for your unique needs.
+Use these recommendations as a starting point in dressing well, knowing you’ll have to adjust for your unique needs.

 Leave a Comment